gojimmypi/CompareCheck/README.md

 # CompareCheck
 Do cross-branch compares work properly?

-This is the MASTER branch.
+This is the CompareBranchOne branch.